brianrobles204/QReddit/README.md

-   sort is one of (hot, new, top, controversial, rising). paramObj is an optional object containing more parameters. response is an array of PostObj */ var subrConnObj = subredditObj.getPostsListing("top", paramObj) subrConnObj.onSuccess.connect(function(){
+   sort is one of (hot, new, top, controversial, rising). paramObj is an optional object containing more parameters. response is an array of PostObj */ var subrConnObj = subredditObj.getPostsListing(sort, paramObj) subrConnObj.onSuccess.connect(function(){
     appendPosts(subrConnObj.response)
 })